Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 means of the 2nd and 3rd generations ("new" generation).

-Antihistamines of the 1st "old" generation
+Antihistamine drugs of the 1st "old" generation

-Chloropyramine, Clemastine, Dimetinden, Quifenadine, Hifenadine, Mebhydrolin, Ketotifen.
+Chloropyramine, Clemastine, Dimetindene, Quifenadine, Hifenadine, Mebhydrolin, Ketotifen.

 Disadvantages of older generation antihistamines:

-Short duration of action - taking several times a day
+Short-term action - taking several times a day

 Sedative and hypnotic effect

-Antihistamines of the 2nd and 3rd "new" generations
+Antihistamine drugs of the 2nd and 3rd "new" generations

-Antihistamines of the 2nd and 3rd generations are used for basic and anti-relapse therapy.
+Antihistamine drugs of the 2nd and 3rd generations are used for basic and anti-relapse therapy.

 Rapid onset of action (from 30 minutes - acute cases);

-Lack of blockade of other types of receptors
+No blockade of other types of receptors

 Lack of penetration through the blood-brain barrier at therapeutic doses